sourcegraph/about/blogposts/2021/introducing-batch-changes.md

 > *- Jared Hodge, Sr. Manager Developer Experience, Indeed*

 ## Batch Changes explained
 Batch Changes is an automated way to make large-scale code changes across all repositories and code hosts.
 Batch Changes allows you to easily find the code you want to change, write a declarative spec file describing what the changes should look like, and run a script of your choosing to create changesets on your code hosts.
-Then, it provides a simple user interface to easily track your pull or merge requests and to manage all of the changesets through checks and code reviews until each change is merged.
+Then, it provides a simple user interface to easily track your pull or merge requests and manages all of the changesets through checks and code reviews until each change is merged.
 Instead of managing changes manually with spreadsheets, Batch Changes automates the process of tracking changeset lifecycle status from the creation of a pull request to merged code.

 ### How it works: Declarative changes, intuitive tracking
 When a change needs to be made, you can search for the occurrences of code to change,  specify the change once—calling any tool that changes code—and apply it everywhere.
 This not only brings visibility to the magnitude and impact of the change, but automates the process of making the change.